gwyntel/SplinterTreev4/README.md

 ### ManagementCog (`cogs/management_cog.py`)

-This cog provides administrative commands for managing the bot and its settings.
+This cog provides Bot Tender role commands for managing the bot and its settings.
 See above for details.

 ### RouterCog (`cogs/router_cog.py`)